afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 That difference affects what you ship and how much ongoing work the system needs.
 Stack and title matter less than whether you tend to expand mess or reduce it.

-**Elimination is not a euphemism for doing less engineering.** It means shrinking what the team has to reason about: invalid data you no longer allow at the boundary, services and queues you no longer need because contracts and flows are honest, work you decline because it does not clear a user-value bar.
+**Elimination does not mean doing less engineering.** It means shrinking what the team has to reason about: invalid data you no longer allow at the boundary, services and queues you no longer need because contracts and flows are honest, work you decline because it does not clear a user-value bar.
 It does **not** mean skipping tests when the model is still fuzzy, skipping observability when people depend on uptime, or pretending operations are optional.
 Tests, metrics, and runbooks still matter.
 What ages poorly is using them as a **substitute** for a clear model — papering over ambiguity — instead of using them as **evidence** that a tight model actually holds in production.

 **That split does not stay inside the repo.** It eventually shows up in who teams fight to keep when almost everyone can ship code with help from a model.